Galleries of Images

 This requires a plugin called FrontPage Manager (It should be easy but to do it without a plugin, but it requires some programming and the creation of a new file for the WPFolio theme.
 So, let’s skip ahead and use the plugin).

-With recent versions of Wordpress you can find and install plugins from the “Dashboard”.
+With recent versions of WordPress you can find and install plugins from the “Dashboard”.
 Go to Plugins->Add New and enter “Frontpage Manager” in the search box.
 In the list of plugins then shown, “Frontpage Manager” is about 5th in the list.
 Click “install” to the right of the plugin description and follow the screen instructions until the plugin is installed and activated.
 (Don’t forget to activate it).

 Then go to Settings->Frontpage Manager, choose the category and options you wish and click “Update Options”.